After School Academy

 - AP Prep Club

-- Art Club
+- Performing Art Club

-- Chess Club
+- Board Game Club (Chess)

-Sponsor/Advisor: Andres Morales, Jon Peterson
+Sponsor/Advisor: Mr. Jon Peterson

 Purpose: Gaming club is an opportunity for students to socialize and have fun together based on their hobby of playing video games.
 Students will have an opportunity to play multi and single player games, and spend time discussing gaming strategies and preferences.